bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image026.png){width="3.4499978127734034in" height="4.925in"}  -->

-CSS border bottom left property -- left, right.
+<p>CSS <b>border bottom left</b> property -- left, right.</p>

-border-bottom-style property: The border-bottom style property sets the style of an element's bottom border individually.
-However, in other cases the shorthand properties like border style or border bot- tom are more convenient to use and preferable.
+<p><b>border-bottom-style</b> property: The border-bottom style property sets the style of
+an element's bottom border individually.
+However, in other cases the shorthand properties like border style or border bot- tom are more convenient to use and preferable.</p>

-The syntax of this property is given as:
+<p>The syntax of this property is given as:</p>

 <pre>
 border-bottom-style: none &#124; hidden &#124; dashed &#124; dotted &#124;solid &#124;